subrotod/GettingAndCleaningData_R/CodeBook.md

 **The downloaded data was unzipped into a project sub-folder called data**.
 The data folder had the following files:
 1. **activity_labels.txt** : Contains the activity labels for the 6 daily living activities.
 Used to create the descriptive activity names.
 2. **features.txt** : Contains the text representation of the 561 features.
 Used to create descriptive feature names.
-3. **feature_info.txt** : Describes how the feature columns were derived from the basic sensor measurements - Triaxial acceleration from the accelerometer,  estimated body acceleration  , Triaxial Angular velocity from the gyroscope.
-Not used during processing.
+3. **feature_info.txt** : Describes how the feature columns were derived from the basic sensor measurements - Triaxial acceleration from the accelerometer,  estimated body acceleration, Triaxial Angular velocity from the gyroscope and raw measurement data units.

 There were two sub-folders one for test and the other for training.
 Both **test** and **train** sub-folders had a similar organization.
 The test folder is described below: